open-eid/CDOC2/cdoc2-system-docs/docs/01_use_case_model/ch03_use_cases.md

 3. User specifies a target name and path in local filesystem.
 4. User enters a password and password hint (internally stored as KeyLabel value) to be used for password-based cryptography.
 5. Client verifies that the password satisfies minimal requirements.
-6. Client creates a container into file system in the chosen target path and adds a header.
+6. Client creates a Container into file system in the chosen target path and adds a header.
 7. Client verifies that the header does not exceed the size limit defined by the specification.
 8. Client verifies technical file correctness, creates an archive, compresses it and encrypts the compressed archive.
-9. Client saves the CDOC2 container and displays a notification to the User.
+9. Client saves the CDOC2 Container and displays a notification to the User.

 **Extensions**

 1a.
 Sender chose to encrypt from the Windows Explorer / MacOS Finder / Linux folder explorer context dialog: "Encrypt with eID" and "Encrypt with password":

-1. Client asks Sender for the container target name and path.
+1. Client asks Sender for the Container target name and path.
 2. Sender specifies the target name and path.
 3. Use case continues from step 2.